PlutoZhang/Zowe-docs/topics/cli-createaprofile.md

-# Create a Zoe Brightside profile
+# Creating a Zoe Brightside profile
 Profiles are a Zoe Brightside function that lets you store configuration information for use on multiple commands.
 You can create a profile that contains your username, password, and connection details for a particular mainframe system, then reuse that profile to avoid typing it again on every command.
 You can switch between profiles to quickly target different mainframe subsystems.